worldofmarcus/project-portfolio-5/README.md

 * ### Color Scheme

-The color scheme chosen for the 'Review | Alliance' site was based on the Bootstrap dark background.
-The colors are Black (used on some text elements), Raisin Black (top navigation and footer), Rocket Metallic (used on some of the text elements), Cultured (used very rarely in this project) and White (used i.e. as background and card background).
-All colors are very clean and they create a professional look together and offers a good readability and contrast as well.
+The color scheme chosen for the 'Kollektiv Fem' site was based around the color **Raw Sienna** [#ce8147] which is being used mainly in the top bar and footer.
+Other colors being used besides black and white are: **Cornsilk** [#fff4d2], **Caput Mortuum** [#561d25].
+Cornsilk is being used in the menu area and Caput Mortuum as nav brand color.
+I believe that the colors have a warm feel to it but at the same time clean and professional.
+The colors offers a good readability and contrast as well.
 I used the online service [Coolors](https://coolors.co/) to choose the color scheme.

 ![Color Palette image](readme/assets/images/coolors_palette.png)